 Scientific Background

 1.1 Developmental Dyslexia.
 Developmental dyslexia (DD), one of the most common neurodevelopmental disorders, is characterized by a selective impairment in reading skill acquisition despite conventional instruction, normal intelligence, and typical sociocultural opportunities.
-DD is accompanied by a myriad of negative emotional and social consequences including socioeconomic problems such as decreased labor force participation, greater reliance on public assistance, and lower civic involvement [3].
+DD is accompanied by a myriad of negative emotional and social consequences, including socioeconomic problems such as decreased labor force participation, greater reliance on public assistance, and lower civic involvement [3].
 Typical symptoms of DD include impaired phonological processing, slow lexical retrieval and verbal short-term memory impairments [4].
 However impairments are not limited to the linguistic domain [for a review see 5].
 The diverse range of impairments and suggested deficits in DD has initiated a shift toward a multiple deficit view [6], according to which reading problems are the result of individually-based combinations of language-specific and domain-general deficits.

 1.2 The Procedural Deficit Hypothesis.
 One such deficit that may contribute to phonological and reading impairments in DD relates to procedural learning (learning that emerges by repeating a complex, multifaceted activity to the point that it is performed automatically without the need for conscious control or directed attention).
 The procedural memory system has been mainly associated with the learning and formation of motor procedures [7, 8].
 However, an accumulating body of evidence implicates it in the computation of perceptual sequences [9], the extraction of environmental regularities [10], and non-motor probabilistic category learning [11].
 According to the Procedural Deficit Hypothesis, a selective disruption to the procedural memory system in DD can cause problems in the acquisition and automaticity of reading, spelling and writing skills [12-16].